 Here are some methods available:

-- Use external software testers to review the completed system and report errors to be forwarded to the programmers, although this may be a time-consuming process as the testers are not part of the internal team.
+- Use external software testers to review the completed system and report errors to be forwarded to the developers, although this may be a time-consuming process as the testers are not part of the internal team.

-- Automate testing so that the programmers can easily test what they have developed so far with just a press of a button.
+- Automate testing so that the developers can easily test what they have developed so far with just a press of a button.
 While this is also effective, it can be costly to program the software that performs the automatic test.
 Also, it’s quite difficult to automate frontend testing—while this can be done, it can be time consuming and expensive depending on the type of system involved.

-Changing requirements from the customer
+Changing requirements from the client

-Most customers or users don’t know what they want until they see it.
+Most clients or users don’t know what they want until they see it.
 Most of the time, it is not until they start actually using the software that they begin to understand what they need.

 Because of this, requirements and specifications constantly change throughout the development process, which can also contribute to the errors that crop up in the final development output.